-The EDCR shall provide a basic description of the project scope, including all increments if applicable.
-The type of rehabilitation shall be clearly stated as follows:
+The EDCR shall provide a basic description of the project scope, including each increment if applicable.
+The type of rehabilitation shall be clearly stated, including all of the following that apply:

-1.5.1 Rehabilitation of an existing nonconforming building per CAC Section 4-307.

-1.5.2 Rehabilitation required by the cost of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 1.
-Refer to IR EB-4: Rehabilitation Required by Cost for additional information.

-1.5.3 Rehabilitation required by the scope of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 2.
-Describe details of the specific aspects of the scope resulting in the rehabilitation, including the type (i.e., A, B, or C) of change.
-Refer to IR EB-5: Rehabilitation Required by Scope for additional information.

-1.5.4 Rehabilitation required by change of occupancy resulting from a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 3.
-Refer to IR EB-5 for additional information.

-1.5.5 Rehabilitation undertaken at the discretion of the school district as described in the fourth paragraph of CAC Section 4-306.

-1.5.6 Rehabilitation projects proposed as part of the Seismic Mitigation Program (SMP) shall be identified accordingly.
-Refer to PR 08-03: School Facility Program/Seismic Mitigation Program.
+- 1.5.1 Rehabilitation of an existing nonconforming building per CAC Section 4-307.
+Refer to IR EB-2: Conversion of Nonconforming Building for additional information. - 1.5.2 Rehabilitation required by the cost of a proposed reconstruction, alteration, or addition per CAC Section 4-309(c), Item 1.
+Refer to IR EB-4: Rehabilitation Required by Cost for additional information. - 1.5.3 Rehabilitation required by the scope of a proposed reconstruction, alteration, or addition per CAC Section 4-309(c), Item 2.
+Details of the specific aspects of the scope resulting in the rehabilitation shall be described, including the type (i.e., A, B, or C) of change.
+Refer to IR EB-5: Rehabilitation Required by Scope for additional information. - 1.5.4 Rehabilitation required by reclassification to a higher Risk Category resulting from a proposed reconstruction, alteration, or addition per CAC Section 4-309(c), Item 3.
+Refer to IR EB-5 for additional information. - 1.5.5 Rehabilitation undertaken at the discretion of the school district when not mandated by the regulations as described in the fourth paragraph of CAC Section 4-306. - 1.5.6 Rehabilitation proposed as part of the Seismic Mitigation Program (SMP).
+Refer to PR 08-03: Seismic Mitigation Program.